Skip to content

 Are Sentences for Felony Murder Typically Harsher Than Other Forms of Homicide?

-Felony Murder in Texas is a first-degree felony—the same as Murder.
-The only type of homicide with a harsher sentence than Murder is Capital Murder.
+Felony murder in Texas is a first-degree felony — the same as murder.
+The only type of homicide with a harsher sentence than murder is capital murder.

-The sentences for Voluntary Murder (Murder mitigated by “heat of passion,”) Manslaughter and Criminally Negligent Homicide are less severe than Felony Murder.
+The sentences for voluntary murder (murder mitigated by “heat of passion,”) manslaughter, and criminally negligent homicide are less severe than felony murder.

-What’s an Instance of a Major Felony?
+What’s an Example of a Major Felony?

 Major Felonies in Texas are crimes that endanger public safety.
 They include: